Explore

 At this point, you should have a stable of data-driven ideas mapped to initiatives and goals.
 The next step is to prioritize according to impact and value.
 Use a consistent scoring mechanism based on your product strategy to evaluate ideas against the same criteria — make it high-level so scoring can be done quickly.

 Mature product teams use purpose-built idea management software to collect, prioritize, and manage ideas in a central location.
-If you want to get started quickly, you can also use a digital whiteboard tool like Aha!
-Knowledge.
-Aha!
-Knowledge comes with collaborative prioritization templates like the 2x2 matrix.
+If you want to get started quickly, you can also use the digital whiteboarding tool in Aha! software.
+It comes with collaborative prioritization templates such as the 2x2 matrix.
 A simple matrix like this helps you to weigh the estimated value of a new idea versus the effort required to build it — so you can easily decide what comes next and why.
 Try it for yourself.

 2x2 prioritization matrix large